highoncafffeine/POMDP/README.md

-# Optimal policy for partially Observable MDP state sensing cost k with r blind action
+# State sensing for blind MDP agents
 A Partially Observable MDP is a generalization of the MDP setting where the system dynamics are determined by an MDP, but the agent cannot directly observe the underlying state.
 In this setting, the agent is aware of its initial state but is unaware of their exact state after taking any action, except when it pays a fixed cost